artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 1. Use the Packager tool to create a new .zip package
 1. Use the Uploader tool to upload your new .zip package.
 The process follows the same instructions as before regarding the initial upload.
 However, you will notice that because there is already an extension package of that name in development mode, this new package will overwrite the older version instead of creating a new one.

+   >[!NOTE]
+   >
-   **Note**: Arguments can be passed on the command line to save time by avoiding the repeated entering of credentials.
+   >Arguments can be passed on the command line to save time by avoiding the repeated entering of credentials.
 For more information on this, read the [reactor-uploader documentation](https://www.npmjs.com/package/@adobe/reactor-uploader).
 1. The installation step can be skipped when updating an existing package.
 1. Modify resources - if the configuration for any of your extension components has been changed, you will need to update those resources in the Data Collection UI.
 1. Add your latest changes to your Library and build again.